-Nothing in this Act shall be construed to prevent persons under the supervision of a licensed psychologist from engaging in activities defined as the practice of psychology, provided that such persons shall not represent themselves by the title "psychologist," in accordance with regulations promulgated by the Board.
-Such persons who are preparing for the profession of psychology may use terms such as "psychological trainee," "psychological intern," "psychological resident."
-Other persons may use terms such as "psychological assistant," "psychological technician," "psychological associate."
+Nothing in this Act shall be construed to prevent persons under the supervision of a licensed psychologist from engaging in activities defined as the practice of psychology, provided that such persons shall not represent themselves by with the title "psychologist," in accordance with regulations promulgated by the Board.
+Such persons who are preparing for the profession of psychology may use terms such as "psychological trainee," "psychological practica student," "psychological intern," or "psychological resident."
+Other supervised persons may use terms such as "psychological assistant," "psychological technician," "psychological associate," or "testing technician."
 All such persons must perform their activities under the supervision and responsibility of a licensed psychologist in accordance with regulations promulgated by the Board.